 Q: "I cannot figure out how to import my photos from my iPhone to a folder on my Windows PC.
 This is my first iPhone and I am not used to iTunes or the sync features.
 So far I can get it to sync photos from the photo folder on my pc, but not take them from the iPhone and put them on my PC!"

-With an iPhone, we can capture high-quality photos using the built-in iSight camera, especially with the new iPhone 8’s 12MP camera and iPhone 8 Plus and iPhone X’s portrait mode, people are really fond of taking pictures with its built-in dual cameras.Except taking photos with iPhone’s built-in camera, we also save images from applications such as Safari and Mail to the iPhone, and also take screenshots on iPhone.
+With an iPhone, we can capture high-quality photos using the built-in iSight camera, especially with the new iPhone XS’s 12MP camera and its portrait mode, people are really fond of taking pictures with its built-in dual cameras.besides taking photos with iPhone’s built-in camera, we also save images from applications such as Safari and Mail to the iPhone, and also take screenshots on iPhone.
 These photos are stored on your iPhone, and eating up your iPhone’s storage bit by bit.

 One day, you’ll find Photos App becomes the biggest storage consumer and almost haven’t available storage to save one more picture or download one more app.
 At this moment, you have to consider deleting some photos from iPhone to free up space, but it is necessary to transfer them all to computer for backup before deleting them.
 How to transfer photos from iPhone to computer?